techminder95/techminder95/README.md

 # 💫 techminer:
 <h3>
-  Knowledgeable, self-driven, and adaptive <b>Full Stack developer</b> with 5
-  years’ coding experience.<br />Efficient and knowledgeable coder with skills in HTML, CSS, PHP, and JavaScript programming languages. <br />Collaborative and detail-oriented team player with excellent communication skills and
+  Knowledgeable, self-driven, and adaptive <b style="font-weight:700;">Full Stack developer</b> with 5 years’ coding experience.<br />Efficient and knowledgeable coder with skills in HTML, CSS, PHP, and JavaScript programming languages. <br />Collaborative and detail-oriented team player with excellent communication skills and